MicrosoftDocs/sql-docs/docs/relational-databases/data-tier-applications/extract-a-dac-from-a-database.md

  **Action** - During the **Create and save DAC package file** action, the wizard extracts a DAC from your SQL Server database.
 Then, a DAC package is created in memory and saved to the location you specified.
 Select the links in the **Result** column to see the outcome of the corresponding step.

- **Save Report** - Click to save the results of the wizard's progress to a file.
+ **Save Report** - Select to save the results of the wizard's progress to a file.

  **Finish** - Click to close the wizard after processing has completed, or if an error occurs.